mdengler/scanbd/doc/README.txt

 makepkg -i

 and (re)build scanbd:
-USE_SCANBUTTOND=yes make -e clean all
+USE_SCANBUTTOND=yes gmake -e clean all

 1.1.4 Suse
 On Suse based systems you will need the same of similar packages installed as